The Optimal Text Layout is More Than Line Length

 Some variables in-depth

-Line length can be measured by the physical length of the line (e.g. by adjusting margins) or can refer to the number of characters in a line.
+Line length can be measured by the physical length of the line (e.g. by adjusting margins).
+It can also refer to the number of characters in a line.
 The number of characters per line can be varied by changing type size, but keeping the same physical length, e.g. 15 centimeters.

 Reading takes place in small leaps of 5–10 characters at a time.
-55–60 characters (including spaces) per line could be considered an appropriate line length, allowing the eye 6–12 quick stops on each line.
-Narrower lines would cause the reader to have to switch from line to line unnecessarily often, and they also cause problems with the way justiﬁed columns appear.
+55–60 characters (including spaces) per line could be considered an appropriate line length.
+This allows the eye 6 to 12 quick stops on each line.
+Narrower lines would cause the reader to have to switch from line to line unnecessarily often.
+They also cause problems with the way justiﬁed columns appear.

 Lucian Bernhard compared 10, 12 and 14 point sizes of eight type faces and measured the ‘reading efficiency’ (reading time / accuracy).
-The study found 10 point font size were read more slowly than the 12 point size but there was a trade off.
+The study found 10 point font size were read more slowly than the 12 point size.
+There was, however, a trade off.
 Fonts that were read faster were generally read less accurately.